 Enough money for retirement is never guaranteed.
 Individuals with a fixed income may face several potential challenges.
 And even if they have substantial money, there are concerns about asset protection, scams, and planning for eventual diminished capacity.

 There are legal issues surrounding patient advocacy, diminished decision-making skills, and end-of-life choices.
 Older adults and their loved ones also need to consider comfort and care that fits into everyone's finances and benefit plans.

 Does Elder Law Include End-of-Life Issues?

-Most end-of-life issues fall within the scope of elder law, although family members of the elderly often help with the process.
-As we approach the end of our lives, we or our loved ones may choose to draft a living will, appoint a health care agent, sign an advance directive, and even state how we would like our remains treated after death.
+Most end-of-life issues fall within the scope of older adult law, although family members of the elderly often help with the process.
+As we approach the end of our lives, we can choose to draft a living will, appoint a health care agent, sign an advance directive, and even state how we would like our remains treated after death.
 A handful of states even allow the terminally ill to end their lives through assisted suicide.

-Some of these legal documents can even be handled yourself with a DIY living will form.
+You can even handle some of these legal documents yourself with a DIY living will form.

-How Can an Elder Law Attorney Help Me?
+How Can an Older Adult Law Attorney Help Me?